oleroma/Grip/readme.md

 Hollow version will be a 3 part assembly from top/bottom case and middle plate that holds pcb.
 Solid version would also have optional grip texturing that will include such **periodic surface patterns** as: gyroid, cubic, primitive, diamond, voronoi, FischerKoch CY/S.

+## **NO SCREWS OPTION**

+Solid version would be held with screws but hollow version, does not require them, though you could still have them if you want.

 ## **Release**